debjani-bhowmick/p1-drl-navigation/Report.md

 ### 5. Select best performing agent

-The best performing agents were able to achieve the desired goal in the provided environment in around 200-250 episodes.
-Although the overall set includes agents that utilized Double DQN and Dueling DQN, ultimately, best performance was achieved with a simple DQN with replay buffer.
+The best performing agents were able to achieve the desired goal in the provided environment in around 400-500 episodes.
+Although the overall set includes agents that utilized Double DQN and Dueling DQN, ultimately, best performance was achieved with a combined model of Double DQN with replay buffer and dueling (Epsilon decay: 0.98 and epsilon end = 0.02).

 <img src="images/DDQN_RB_Dueling_0.98_0.02.png" width="60%" align="top-left" alt="" title="Score evolution during the training of DDQN_RB_Dueling_Agent" />

 **These results meets the project's expectation as the agent is able to receive an average reward (over 100 episodes) of at least +13 ( I kept 16 as limit).
 This agent met the criteria with least iteration, so I choose it as best among others.

+### 6. Future improvemnet ideas:

+#### Test the replay buffer — Here in this project all agents were trained with replay buffer, so as of now there is no scope to understand the effect of replay buffer.
+It would be nice to keep it optional while coding to check the impact the replay buffer on the performance.

+#### Add prioritized experience replay —  Prioritized replay selects experiences based on a priority value that is proportinal to the error.
+This can improve learning by increasing the probability of rare instances by sampling important experience vectors.

 ### Lic<b>ensing, Authors, Acknowledgements <a name=" Licensing, Authors, Acknowledgements"></a>
 <b> Author:</b> Debjani Bhowmick